 Metastatic Colorectal Cancer

 |Study Design:||Allocation: Randomized

 Endpoint Classification: Safety/Efficacy Study

 Primary Purpose: Treatment

-- Safety [ Time Frame: 168 days from randomization ] [ Designated as safety issue: Yes ]Safety and tolerability will be evaluated by physical exam, changes in laboratory values and patient reported symptoms.
+- Safety [ Time Frame: 168 days from randomization ] [ Designated as safety issue: Yes ]Safety will be evaluated by physical exam, changes in laboratory values and patient reported symptoms

 |Contact: Thu Bui, BSfirstname.lastname@example.org|